Designated Officer: Director, Human Resources

-However, if work is such that it requires greater than four hours to deliver, then overnight accommodation could be considered, and work undertaken the next day should be planned to ensure maximum benefit is obtained from the visit.
+Where travel is necessary to undertake work that requires greater than four hours to deliver, then overnight accommodation could be considered, and work undertaken the next day should be planned to ensure maximum benefit is obtained from the visit.

-For example, staff travelling to and working from either Fraser Coast or Sippy Downs could work about three hours and then return to their primary campus.
+For example, staff travelling to and working from Fraser Coast could work about three hours and then return to their primary campus.
 In this example, accommodation would not be required, and the driving fatigue management principles (see below) would be adhered to.

 Consideration must also be given to the relevant Hours of Work clause in the University of the Sunshine Coast Enterprise Agreement.